stephendawsondev/Sleep-Healthily/AGILE.md

 - `won't have` (custom) - Used to identify won't have issues
 - `pull request` (custom) - Used to more easily identify pull requests on the project board

+### Story Points

+Since they helped with estimations in a previous project, I decided to use story points to help me in this project too to estimate how long an issue will take to complete.
+I used the Fibonacci sequence to help me estimate the story points.
+I used the following story points:

+- 1
+- 2
+- 3
+- 5
+- 8
+- 13

 ### Workflows

 I enabled three of the set workflows on the project (two were already enabled):